 The PSU Farmers Market is a lovely farmers market that takes place every Saturday near Portland State University.
 I've always admired Seattle's farmers markets, but the PSU Farmers Market takes things to another level in terms of not only the sheer number of vendors, but also the quality and diversity of vendors.

 I was there for one specific purpose though - to grab a few beautiful desserts from Mio's Delectables, a vendor I've been following on Instagram for some time now.
-However, she had taken a few weeks off to take care of personal matters, so I wasn't going to be able to pick up her creations this time around.
-But no matter - I still grabbed a couple fantastic items including fresh strawberries, elderflowers, beetroot mylk and homemade tomato jam.
+And this stand did not disappoint - all of her baked goods were presented beautifully, and they tasted as good as they looked.
+I also grabbed a few other items including fresh strawberries, elderflowers, beetroot mylk and homemade tomato jam.

 Shizuku by Naoko